vinceimbat/vinceimbat/content/thoughts/purpose is a convergence tool.md

 However, trying different things out produce too much information and magnets of attention that could easily produce overwhelm.
 We need a certain tool—a purpose or a question—to make sense of all these information.
 This means that a purpose is simply a narrowing tool that gives us a sense of control and direction.

-Realizing that purpose is simply a convergence tool implies that you can [[find your purpose through divergence–convergence]].
+Realizing that purpose is simply a convergence tool implies that you can [[thoughts/find your purpose through divergence–convergence|find your purpose through divergence–convergence]].
 This method applies to thinking about the purpose of your life as well as the purpose of your smaller projects.